MuhtasimTanmoy/notebook/Security/Encrypted Messaging.md

 - PreKeySignalMessages: A client can receive a PreKeySignalMessage from a recipient and use it to establish a session.
 - KeyExchangeMessages: Two clients can exchange KeyExchange messages to establish a session.

----

 # State

 An established session encapsulates a lot of state between two clients.
 That state is maintained in durable records which need to be kept for the life of the session.

 State is kept in the following places:

-- Identity State.
-Clients will need to maintain the state of their own identity key pair, as well as identity keys received from other clients.
+- `Identity State:` Clients will need to maintain the state of their own identity key pair, as well as identity keys received from other clients.
-- PreKey State.
-Clients will need to maintain the state of their generated PreKeys.
+- `PreKey State:` Clients will need to maintain the state of their generated PreKeys.
-- Signed PreKey States.
-Clients will need to maintain the state of their signed PreKeys.
+- `Signed PreKey States:` Clients will need to maintain the state of their signed PreKeys.
-- Session State.
-Clients will need to maintain the state of the sessions they have established.
+- `Session State:` Clients will need to maintain the state of the sessions they have established.

----

 # Workflow
 - Alice Bob communicating